 Office: Lab 425, Dept. Biochemistry & Microbiology

-Michael Jukes is in his final year of his doctorate degree in microbiology.
+Michael Jukes is a Post-Doctoral fellow having recently completed his doctorate in microbiology.
 His research focusses on the discovery and evaluation of insect viruses in agricultural pests and products.
-This involves the isolation of insect viruses from agricultural insect pests (such as the Potato Tuber Moth or False Codling Moth) and commercial biological pesticides in order to develop new biological control methods and to better understand current control methods.
-Once a virus is isolated it is identified using morphological and genetic techniques.
+This involves the isolation of insect viruses from agricultural insect pests (such as the Potato Tuber Moth or False Codling Moth) and commercial biological pesticides to develop new biological control methods and to better understand current control methods.
+Once a virus is isolated, it is identified using morphological and genetic techniques.
 A successfully isolated and identified virus undergoes laboratory testing to determine its efficacy against the insect pest with highly virulent isolates undergoing further evaluation.
 The primary aim of Michael’s work is to further our collective understanding of viruses in the baculovirus family which will allow for the development of commercial biopesticides and greater control of agricultural pests is South Africa.